kevinichavez/CPP-8/README.md

 "CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for these computers."
 - Wikipedia

 This is a work-in-progress implementation of a CHIP-8 virtual machine.
-It is not fully compatible with all ROMs, and there is currently no sound.
+It is not fully compatible with all ROMs.

 # External Resources
 This project uses the following external libraries: